carltheperson/advanced-js-objects/chapters/chapter-3.md

 ### Object.preventExtensions

-By default, Objects are extensible.
-This means it is possible to add new properties to them. `Object.preventExtensions` prevents this by making your Objects non-extensible.
+By default, objects are extensible.
+This means it is possible to add new properties to them. `Object.preventExtensions` prevents this by making your objects non-extensible.

 ```js
 const obj = { a: "A", b: "B" }